Kombat: Kombat mine

 In November 2021, the Canada-based Trigon metals, Inc announced it had secured $5 million in financing from IXM to reopen the Kombat mine, agreeing to sell concentrate from the mine to IXM for distribution.
 Mining resumed the next month.

 Besides copper, there are sizeable deposits of lead and silver.
-The mine is known for a host of rare minerals, including glaucochroite.
+The mine is known for a host of rare minerals, including Nambulite and glaucochroite.